geo-python/site/source/lessons/L1/overview.rst

 Lesson overview
 ===============

-The goal of the first half of the course is to introduce you to the basic concepts of computer programming in the Python programming language.
-We will start working toward that goal already this week with our first taste of programming in Python.
-In order to start learning Python, however, we need to be introduced to the course computing environment, which is based on the principles of `cloud computing <https://en.wikipedia.org/wiki/Cloud_computing>`__.
-This first tutorial will introduce you to the basic structure of our course environment, guide you through how it is used, and conclude with a hands-on introduction to some key concepts and elements of programming in Python.
+Today we will have our first taste of programming in Python.
+In order to start learning Python, however, we need to introduce you how we will work during the course using different tools including a dedicated computing environment, which is based on the principles of `cloud computing <https://en.wikipedia.org/wiki/Cloud_computing>`__.
+This first tutorial will introduce you to the basic components of our course environment, guide you through how they are used, and conclude with a hands-on introduction to some key concepts and elements of programming in Python.
 The main components of this first lesson are below.